 While the Typhoons are by far my top choice for surfing, two other LIP models may be worth your attention depending on your needs:

-- The LIP Surge are a more affordable version of the Typhoon, with the same features but without the Zeiss lenses.
-Like the Typhoon, they’re meant for water use only.
+- The LIP Surge is a more affordable version of the Typhoon, with the same features but without the Zeiss lenses.
+Like the Typhoon, these glasses are meant for water use only.
 Jump to Surge

 - The LIP Flo are floatable surf sunglasses but without a retainer system, best-suited for flat and light wind conditions.
 They are versatile and can also be used outside of the water – Jump to Flo

 In this post, I go over the main things to look for in a pair of quality surf sunglasses, and I share my experience with the LIP Typhoons